 Lions and Tigers and FAMILY REUNIONS; Oh My!

 Family gatherings can create stress for many people for differing reasons.
 Your family knows all of your buttons and you have had years of ingrained patterns of behaviors with your family members.
+Any family gathering needs the perfect venue to facilitate everyone so why not consider the Alta Ski Resort for the ideal family reunion venue?

 Families have very unique personalities and sometimes these personalities can clash, and the thought of being together can be scary, similar to being thrown in a pen with lions and tigers, well maybe not that bad….